jkillingsworth/TradeOps/README.md

 ## Overview

-This is a collection of portfolio management tools.
+This is a portfolio management tool for generating reports.